Two fatal crashes overnight cause traffic backups across Volusia County

-VOLUSIA COUNTY, Fla. - Two fatal crashes overnight are causing traffic delays across Volusia County Wednesday morning, according to the Florida Highway Patrol.
+VOLUSIA COUNTY, Fla. - A 23-year-old Daytona Beach man who was driving the wrong-way on southbound Interstate 95 in Volusia County died after crashing head-on into an SUV, according to the Florida Highway Patrol.

-According to FHP, the first crash happened at 1 a.m. on Interstate 95 southbound near State Road 442.
-As of 6:30 a.m., all lanes of the highway remained blocked.
+The driver of the SUV suffered critical injuries, FHP said.
+The crash also triggered a second accident when a UPS truck slowed while coming upon the wreck and the driver of a dump truck hauling asphalt failed to slow down and struck the UPS truck, troopers said.

 Related Headlines